Degrees and Certifications:

 All the Florida standards for third grade are available on the Florida Department of Education website.

-Year at a Glance and Pacing Guides for ELA and social studies have been sent home.
+Year at a Glance and Pacing Guides for ELA and social studies will be sent home.
 These are SUGGESTED GUIDELINES from our county office.
 Each classroom is different, so we may not stay exactly on this schedule week to week, but rest assured that all standards will be taught by the end of third grade!

 SOCIAL STUDIES: We are using Florida Studies weekly flyers for classwork and test grades.
 Students may take the flyers home to prepare for the test after the classwork activity has been completed at school.
 Tests will always be "open book" style, meaning the students will use the flyers during the test for support.
 There is no way to "memorize" the material contained in the flyer, but the content will be read and discussed in class.
-If your child listens and participates, he/she should have no problem passing the test.
+If your child listens and participates, he/she should have no problem passing the tests.
 If your student leaves the flyer at home, he/she will have to take the test without it.
 It is the student's responsibility to remember to take it home and bring it back.
-No date set yet for the next test.
-I will determine when the students are ready.

 DISTRICT REQUIRED HOMEWORK: Read each night for 20 minutes.
 Reading aloud for a portion of this time is a great way to practice fluency!
 Students may also have homework to practice necessary skills or work on parts of a project.
 MOST PROJECT WORK WILL BE DONE AT SCHOOL.
 Homework will be individualized based on student need.